Donald Trump Protests To Continue With March For Science, People’s Climate March

 “At the end of April, Donald Trump will have been in office for 100 days.
 We need to mark that day with a massive demonstration that shows that our resistance is not going to wane or fade away.”

-For protesters who cannot attend the marches against Trump in DC, both the March for Science and the People’s Climate March have scheduled sister marches in multiple cities all over the United States.
-The environmentalist theme of this current round of protests was spurred by Donald Trump’s support for fossil fuel projects such as the Dakota Access and Keystone XL pipeline projects, as well as Trump’s proposed budget cuts to the Environmental Protection Agency and statements by EPA head and Trump appointee Scott Pruitt that carbon dioxide is not the cause of global warming, as reported by the Guardian.
+For protesters who cannot attend the marches against Trump in D.C., both the March for Science and the People’s Climate March have scheduled sister marches in multiple cities all over the United States.
+The environmentalist theme of this current round of protests was spurred by Donald Trump’s support for fossil fuel projects, such as the Dakota Access and Keystone XL pipeline projects, as well as Trump’s proposed budget cuts to the Environmental Protection Agency and statements by EPA head and Trump appointee Scott Pruitt that carbon dioxide is not the cause of global warming, as reported by the Guardian.

 Although the March for Science has been endorsed by the American Association for the Advancement of Science, not all scientists are in support of the protest.
-The Guardian quotes geologist Robert Young of Western Carolina University as saying that although he is also concerned about Trump’s policies, protesting on Earth Day “plays into conservative and climate skeptic thinking that scientists are just environmentalists”.
+The Guardian quotes geologist Robert Young of Western Carolina University as saying that although he is also concerned about Trump’s policies, protesting on Earth Day “plays into conservative and climate skeptic thinking that scientists are just environmentalists.”
 Organizing their own protest is a significant departure from form for the scientific community, which prizes neutrality and objectivity as core principles of the scientific method.

 However, Donald Trump made several comments on the campaign trail that concerned or upset many scientists, describing climate change as a hoax and calling for fewer environmental protections.
-Since becoming president, Trump has followed up on these comments by appointing climate skeptic Scott Pruitt to head the EPA, and with proposals to cut the budget for the National Institutes of Health by $5.8 billion dollars.
+Since becoming president, Trump has followed up on these comments by appointing climate skeptic Scott Pruitt to head the EPA, and with proposals to cut the budget for the National Institutes of Health by $5.8 billion.
 The Annals of Internal Medicine, a journal published by the American College of Physicians, called on doctors to join the march in an editorial titled “Alternative Facts Have No Place In Science,” the Los Angeles Times reports.

 Although opposition to Donald Trump is a major theme of the March for Science, participants are not solely focused on President Trump.
 Marchers will also voice their opposition to the anti-vaccination movement and what they see as a popular climate of anti-intellectualism and disregard for evidence in every area of public policy.